isabella232/visualstudiogeeks.github.io/_posts/2015-05-17-Review-Lumia930-Windows10Mobile-InsiderBuild-10080.md

 categories:
 - blog                #important: leave this here
 - "Windows10Mobile"
-img:        #place image (850x450) with this name in /assets/img/blog/
+img:        #place image (850x450) with this name in /images/screenshots
-thumb: windows-10-preview-lumia-930.jpg    #place thumbnail (70x70) with this name in /assets/img/blog/thumbs/
+thumb: windows-10-preview-lumia-930.jpg    #place thumbnail (70x70) with this name in /images/screenshotsthumbs/
 ---
-<script type="text/javascript" src="//s7.addthis.com/js/300/addthis_widget.js#pubid=ra-56c6503fb913a4a1"></script>

 I have been running the Windows 8.1 Update 1 on my Lumia 930, while I miss a few key apps but that aside the build is stable and offers a great usability experience.
 Having enrolled in the Windows mobile Insider program, I got the notification to upgrade to the Windows <!--more--> 10 Mobile Insider Build 10080.

 ## I have split the post into 2 parts
----

 * [Upgrade experience](#upgradeExperienceId)
 * [User experience](#userExperienceId)

-### Feedback on the Upgrade Experience from Windows 8.1 Update 1 to Windows 10 10080 <a id="upgradeExperienceId"></a>
+## Feedback on the Upgrade Experience from Windows 8.1 Update 1 to Windows 10 10080 <a id="upgradeExperienceId"></a>
----

 1. The upgrade was very rocky!
 Trial, Error & Retry...
 2. The battery totally drained out during the upgrade.
 3. There was no guidance available either on the insider app or blog...